 "It is not widely appreciated that all sensory information from the face (all touch/position information and all pain/temperature information) is sent to the trigeminal nucleus."

-I have now graduated from college and received a bachelor of science degree and a master of science degree from a university in the midwest of the U.S. I now live and work on the east coast.
+I have now graduated from college and received a bachelor of science degree and a master of science degree from a university in the midwest of the U.S. In recent years I have also lived and worked on the east coast.

-In my free time I enjoy spending time with friends, reading books, watching movies, playing golf, working out, swimming, biking, running, watching TV, surfing the internet, as well as numerous other activities that young adults enjoy.
+In my free time I enjoy spending time with friends, reading books, watching movies, playing golf, working out, swimming, biking, running, watching TV, and surfing the internet.

 Because of the lack of knowledgeable information on the internet on many important health topics and inspiration by the likes of dot com moguls such as John Chow, I created this website.